 Quality control software increases inspection efficiency and minimizes error-prone paper-based processes.
 Alpha TransForm and Alpha Anywhere allow employees with minimal coding expertise to create solutions that enable seamless manufacturing processes

-Quality control’s focus is to provide confirmation that a selection of products meets customer specifications.
+Quality control methods provide confirmation that a selection of products and services meets customer specifications.
 The final inspection is a crucial part of any quality control process.
 This involves checking a sample of products against a checklist, and marking each item as a pass or fail.

 As you might imagine, companies ship thousands of products every day.
 How is an inspector supposed to know how many samples to test?
 On the one hand, it is much faster and cheaper to select a few products.
 On the other hand, if the product sample is too small, how can it accurately represent the entire shipment?

-Many businesses use quality control and quality assurance interchangeably because both are closely related.
-They are also two critical cogs of the quality management system.
+Many businesses use quality control (QC) and quality assurance (QA) interchangeably because both are closely related.
+They are also two critical cogs of the quality management system (QMS).
 So let’s clarify some of the differences:

 Quality control involves the operations and methods used to inspect and ensure product quality.
 Quality assurance is process-focused.
-Thus, there is a direct link between quality assurance and the activities involved in making a product.
+Thus, there is a direct link between quality assurance and quality control and the activities involved in product development.